Birthlight Pregnancy Yoga

 Birthlight Pregnancy Yoga – all classes require pre-booking

-Please note as of 5 September 2017 – a new venue, day and time for this class.
-Pregnancy yoga will be held at Cawston Community Hall, on Scholars Drive, behind the shops and near the primary school, every term time Tuesday night from 5.45-7.15pm.
+Please note as of September 2018 – a new venue, day and time for this class.
+Pregnancy yoga will be held at Overslade Community Centre, Buchanan Road, off Bilton Road, every term time MONDAY from 11.15-12.30pm.

 Yoga for pregnancy is really about nurturing the mother.
 It is taking the time to connect with your baby and to help ease some of those pregnancy symptoms to allow you to enjoy your pregnancy as much as possible.